Last Updated on February 25, 2021 by Jim Ferri

 You’ll find many churches scattered all about the city.
 Two of them are world-renown and well worth being on your list of things to do in Helsinki.

 The first is the 150-year-old Uspenski Cathedral, a redbrick church that combines both Eastern and Western influences.
 Originally built as a Russian Orthodox Church, it’s the largest Orthodox Church in Western Europe.
-With golden cupolas, and an iconostasis illustrating the Last Supper and the Ascension, it is incredibly beautiful.
-You can reach it via the #4 Tram.

 The other, which is more famous, is the Temppeliaukio Church.
-Its unique stems from its being quarried out of bedrock and sitting below ground level.
+Its uniqueness stems from its being quarried out of bedrock and sitting below ground level.
 It’s a deservingly popular place that’s visited by 500,000 tourists every year.

 A visit to both these churches, one modern the other ancient, should be on your list of things to do in Helsinki if you’re in the city any length of time.